 The Company's compensation program specifically provides for total compensation for executive officers, which is a combination of base salary, performance-based incentives and benefit programs that reflect aggregated competitive pay considering business achievement, fulfillment of individual objectives and overall job performance.
-Executive officers participate in the Company's omnibus plan (see Note 15(f)).
+Executive officers participate in the Company's omnibus plan (Note 15(f)).

 The compensation of non-employee directors consists of a cash component and a share component.
-Directors participate in the Company's omnibus plan (see Note 15(f)).
+Directors participate in the Company's omnibus plan (Note 15(f)).

-The following summarizes key management personnel and directors' compensation for the years ended December 31, 2021 and 2020:
+The following summarizes key management personnel and directors' compensation for the years ended December 31, 2022 and 2021:

-Year ended December 31, 2021 2020
+Year ended December 31, 2022 2021

-Compensation and benefits \$ 1,307 \$ 1,062
+Compensation and benefits \$ 1,368 \$ 1,307

-Share-based compensation 131 79
+Share-based compensation 337 131

-\$ 1,438 \$ 1,141
+\$ 1,705 \$ 1,438

-The following summarizes key management personnel and directors share ownership of the Company as of December 31, 2021, and 2020:
+The following summarizes key management personnel and directors share ownership of the Company as of December 31, 2022, and 2021:

-December 31, 2021 2020 Number of Class A Common shares held 6,496,696 6,496,696 Percentage of total Class A Common shares issued 22.09% 25.78%
+December 31, 2022 2021 Number of Class A Common shares held 6,496,696 6,496,696 Percentage of total Class A Common shares issued 17.24% 22.09%